CompNet/NetVotes/README.md

 ```

 ## Data
 Our tool was applied to data representing the activity of the members of the European Parliament (MEPs) during the 7th term (from June 2009 to June 2014), as described in [[MFL'15a](#references), [MFL'15b](#references)].
-The raw data describing this activity were first retrieved from the [VoteWatch](http://www.votewatch.eu/) website.
+The raw data describing this activity were first retrieved from the [VoteWatch](http://www.votewatch.eu/) website (now defunct).
 However, these data were incomplete, so we later switched to another source: the [It's Your Parliament](http://www.itsyourparliament.eu/) website.
 There were also some minor issues with these data, which we had to correct: some MEPs were represented twice, some profiles were incomplete, the policy domains were not defined for all vote texts, etc. These cleaned data are available on [Zenodo](https://doi.org/10.5281/zenodo.6815510).

 ## Organization